AppDaemon/appdaemon/README.md

 ```
 [Unit]
 Description=AppDaemon
-    After=home-assistant@hass.service
+After=home-assistant@homeassistant.service
 Requires=home-assistant@homeassistant.service
 [Service]
 Type=simple
-    User=%i
+User=root
-    ExecStart=/usr/local/bin/appdaemon -c "<full path to config directory>"
+ExecStart=/usr/local/bin/appdaemon -c <full path to config directory>
 [Install]
 WantedBy=multi-user.target
 ```

- - The above should work for hasbian, but if your homeassistant service is named something different you may need to change the `Requires=` line to reflect the actual name
+ - The above should work for hasbian, but if your homeassistant service is named something different you may need to change the `Requires=` and `After=` lines to reflect the actual name.

 ## Activate Systemd Service